Joonsey/joonsey.github.io/README.md

 You can find all my published projects and repositories over at my [git hub](https://github.com/Joonsey) Where you can also track my projects and contributions!

-## How i work or aproach projects
+## How I work or aproach projects

-i usually find something that spikes my interest as i see it's eithet interesting or would be overall helpfull with something, then try do research to find differen aproaches to make a solution.
-I am very comfortable picking up new modules and finding proper documentation as i'm very comfortable with Python syntax.
+I usually find something that spikes my interest as I see it's eithet interesting or would be overall helpfull with something, then try do research to find differen aproaches to make a solution.
+I am very comfortable picking up new modules and finding proper documentation as I'm very comfortable with Python syntax.
 I usually like to work really hard on something in one sitting, don't usually take a lot of breaks.
 Prefer to do alot of work at once to not miss or forget something.
 Don't like to sit and wait for something while doing nothing.

 ### How did you go about making the flappy bird?

-I decided one day at 5 am i wanted to learn neural network as i felt like i was ready for the task.
+I decided one day at 5 am I wanted to learn neural network as I felt like I was ready for the task.
 I found a nice tutorial for the "neat" module and sat down developing the game classes and loop for about 9 hours straight.
-Then i proceeded to implement the Neural network and tempered with differen weights/values until i had something i was very comfortable with.
+Then I proceeded to implement the Neural network and tempered with differen weights/values until I had something I was very comfortable with.

 **bird class**